 Barbara Tabor, APR (651) 230-9192 / Barbara(at)taborpr(dot).com / @taborpr

-Based in St. Louis Park, MN, Wellbeats is a leading provider of on-demand fitness classes for use in workplaces of all sizes, on college or university campuses, multi-family housing, the U.S. military, and fitness and health clubs.
+Based in St. Louis Park, MN, Wellbeats is a leading provider of on-demand fitness classes.
+Used in workplaces of all sizes, on college or university campuses, multi-family housing, the U.S. military, and fitness and health clubs.
 Wellbeats makes fitness easy, accessible and affordable for everyone.
 More than 400 workout classes are available via kiosks, an online portal or via Android and iOS apps.
 To learn more, visit http://www.wellbeats.com or check out a sampling of the company’s fitness classes during a Facebook Live session.
 Follow on Twitter or LinkedIn.

 For the original version on PRWeb visit: https://www.prweb.com/releases/mark_kingsriter_is_named_fitness_director_for_wellbeats/prweb16056046.htm